Cloud Files cURL Cookbook

 Content-Type: text/plain; charset=UTF-8

-Note: X-Cdn-Streaming-Uri and X-Cdn-Ios-Uri links will be discontinued on July 31, 2022
+Note: X-Cdn-Streaming-Uri and X-Cdn-Ios-Uri links were discontinued on July 31, 2022

-Update a container's CDN attributes
+Update a Container's CDN Attributes

-response body, use the verbose option to determine the operation status.
+error.
+Because the response does not return a response body, use the verbose option to determine the operation status.

 You can update the following CDN attributes: